dlmiles/SpinalDoc-RTD/source/SpinalHDL/Legacy/pinsec/hardware.rst

 * Very simple bus (no burst)
 * Use very few resources
-* Standard used by many IP
+* Standard used by many IP cores

 Generate the RTL
 ----------------